-In fiscal years 2021, 2020 and 2019, our annual gross burn rates under the Equity Plan were 3.71%, 3.13% and 3.16%, respectively (calculated by dividing (1) the number of shares subject to equity awards granted during the applicable fiscal year by (2) the weighted-average number of shares outstanding during such fiscal year).
-If we multiply each "full-value award" by a multiplier of 2.0 (consistent with the methodology employed by certain proxy advisory firms), the "adjusted" annual gross burn rates under the Equity Plan would be 5.00%, 4.23% and 4.48% for fiscal years 2021, 2020 and 2019, respectively.
-Our three-year average "adjusted" gross burn rate of 4.57% during this period falls below the applicable ISS burn rate benchmark of 6.57% for Russell 3000 Technology Hardware and Equipment companies.
-As permitted under the burn rate calculation policy published by ISS, the foregoing burn rate calculations exclude the performance-based stock options granted during fiscal years 2021, 2020 and 2019.
-In fiscal years 2021, 2020 and 2019, we issued performance-based stock options to purchase an aggregate of 784,653, 603,306 and 530,000 shares of our common stock at "target" performance, respectively, which represented 1.18%, 0.98% and 0.88% of the weighted-average number of shares outstanding during fiscal years 2021, 2020 and 2019, respectively.
+In fiscal years 2023, 2022 and 2021, our annual gross burn rates under the Equity Plan were 3.67%, 3.79% and 3.71%, respectively (calculated by dividing (1) the number of shares subject to equity awards granted during the applicable fiscal year by (2) the weighted-average number of shares outstanding during such fiscal year).
+As permitted under the burn rate calculation policy published by ISS, the foregoing burn rate calculations exclude the performance-based stock options granted during fiscal years 2023, 2022 and 2021.
+In fiscal years 2023, 2022 and 2021, we issued performance-based stock options to purchase an aggregate of 557,687, 599,292 and 784,653 shares of our common stock at "target" performance, respectively, which represented 0.73%, 0.82% and 1.18% of the weighted-average number of shares outstanding during fiscal years 2023, 2022 and 2021, respectively.

-In fiscal years 2021, 2020 and 2019, our end of year equity overhang rates for the Equity Plan were 13.49%, 14.45% and 12.86%, respectively (calculated by dividing (1) the number of shares subject to equity awards outstanding at the end of the applicable fiscal year plus the number of shares remaining available for issuance under the Equity Plan at the end of such fiscal year by (2) the number of our shares outstanding at the end of such fiscal year).
-If approved, the issuance of the additional 3,290,000 shares to be reserved under the Restated Equity Plan would dilute the holdings of stockholders by an additional 4.49%, based on the number of shares of Viasat common stock outstanding as of July 1, 2021.
+In fiscal years 2023, 2022 and 2021, our end of year equity overhang rates for the Equity Plan were 14.43%, 14.87% and 13.49%, respectively (calculated by dividing (1) the number of shares subject to equity awards outstanding at the end of the applicable fiscal year plus the number of shares remaining available for issuance under the Equity Plan at the end of such fiscal year by (2) the number of our shares outstanding at the end of such fiscal year).
+If approved, the issuance of the additional 11,500,000 shares to be reserved under the Restated Equity Plan would dilute the holdings of stockholders by an additional 9.27%, based on the number of shares of Viasat common stock outstanding as of July 1, 2023.

-In requesting approval of the Restated Equity Plan, we are asking stockholders for a pool of shares anticipated for one year's worth of equity-based grants under our current compensation program to provide a predictable but competitive amount of equity for attracting, retaining and motivating employees, non-employee directors and consultants as we continue to grow.
+In requesting approval of the Restated Equity Plan, we are asking stockholders for a pool of shares anticipated for approximately two years' worth of equity-based grants under our current compensation program to provide a predictable but competitive amount of equity for attracting, retaining and motivating employees, non-employee directors and consultants as we continue to grow.
 We cannot predict our future equity grant practices, the future price of our shares or future hiring activity with any degree of certainty at this time, and the share reserve under the Restated Equity Plan could last for a shorter or longer time.
-The Board of Directors will not create a subcommittee to evaluate the risks and benefits for issuing the additional authorized shares requested.
+The Board will not create a subcommittee to evaluate the risks and benefits for issuing the additional authorized shares requested.